-THE FREE TERRITORY OF TRIESTE UNDER THE AEGIS OF THE ATLANTIC ALLIANCE
+THE FREE TERRITORY OF TRIESTE UNDER THE PROTECTION OF THE ATLANTIC ALLIANCE

-When, on 5 October 1954, the Memorandum of Understanding signed by the Governments of the United Kingdom, United States of America and Italy for the handover of the temporary civil administration over the Free Territory of Trieste from the Allied Military Government (A.M.G.
-F.T.T.) to the Italian Government, the issue of the neutrality and demilitarisation of the new State arise, as that had to be granted in compliance with the Treaty of Peace.
+On 5 October 1954, at the signing of the Memorandum of Understanding of London, the Governments of the United Kingdom and of the United States of America sub-entrusted to the Italian Government the temporary civil administration of the Free Territory of Trieste, previously under the military administration of the A.M.G.
+F.T.T., yet, the issue of the neutrality and demilitarization of the new State remained, since that was to be granted in compliance with the Treaty of Peace.

-The Free Territory of Trieste as independent State (article 21 of the Treaty of Peace of 1947) is to be protected by the United Nations Security Council, responsible to grant its neutrality and demilitarisation established under Annex VI of the Treaty of Peace.
+The Free Territory of Trieste is an independent State (article 21 of the Treaty of Peace of 1947) and the United Nations Security Council is responsible to protect it under UNSC Resolution 16/1947, and to grant its neutrality and demilitarization under Annex VI of the Treaty of Peace.

-When the Anglo-American troops retreat, the defense of the Free Territory of Trieste from all aggressions became a competence of the NATO, of which Italy was a founder.
-The Italian Armed Force could not, for instance, access to the Free Territory of Trieste without the authorisation of the Atlantic Alliance, and their presence within the F.T.T. was only necessary to grant its existence.
+When the British-US troops left, the duty to defend the Free Territory of Trieste from all aggressions became a task for NATO (of which Italy was as well a founding State).
+This means also that in 1954 the Italian Armed Force could not have entered the Free Territory of Trieste without the authorization of the Atlantic Alliance, and they did enter the F.T.T. to protect it and to grant its continuing existence.

-This was the exact mandate they received from the NATO, as made very clear with the entrance of Italian troops in Trieste, as the NATO itself, in February 1955, underlined it its classified communications that the area of Trieste, included within the areas under responsibility of the Atlantic Alliance, had to be considered a territory under simple “Italian administration”.
+This was exactly the mandate they received from NATO, as early as Italian troops entered Trieste, and NATO itself, in February 1955, repeated it in a classified communication regarding the area of Trieste, to be included within the “areas under responsibility of the Atlantic Alliance” and that it was specifically to be considered a territory under the provisional “Italian administration”.

-Administration, again, not sovereignty.
-This is why, one year the NATO explained to Italian authorities that in the list of its sites in Italy (ACP 104) could not be listed the Free Territory of Trieste and, actually, any mentioning of the “Territory of Trieste” and “Free Territory of Trieste” had to be removed by the lists of NATO sites.
+Administration, again, does not not mean sovereignty.
+This is why, one year later, NATO explained to Italian authorities that the list of the Atlantic Alliance’s sites in Italy (ACP 104) could not include the Free Territory of Trieste and, instead, any direct mentioning of the “Territory of Trieste” and “Free Territory of Trieste” had to be removed by the lists of NATO sites.

 Because the NATO should only grant the neutrality and independence of the State “Trieste free Territory” with its troops that, for practical matters, since the provisional Government was that of Italy, were granted by the Italian Armed Forces.
 NATO troops instead of the UN Blue Helmets, but for the same task.